Related Free Essays

 The problem of the proposed study is that the number of slightly overweight and obese infants is growing (Daniels, Mallan, Nicholson, Battistutta, & Magarey, 2013).
 Consequently, we should carefully identify, assess, and evaluate the factors that may become obesity triggers in the future.
 It is safe to say that the problem of obesity is relevant and should be approached promptly to identify the key premises and eliminate them or to minimize their influence on the children and the prevalence of adverse outcomes in adulthood (the risk of traumatological issues increases by 4.5% and the correlation between high BMI and cancer tumors increases by approximately 5%) (Muthuri et al., 2015).

 The researcher is keen on defining the gravity of the impact of each of the identified triggers and proposing methodologies intended to mitigate the adverse effect of parental characteristics.
 As stated by Daniels et al. (2013), the healthy lifestyle of the parents majorly affects the didactic outcomes in their children (for instance, increases their average grades at school by 0.1-0.4 points) (Daniels et al., 2013).
 An extensive literature review was conducted to study the nutritional and behavioral patterns inherent in the children and examine the parental factors that affect the perception of overweight (such as father’s practical education and mother’s smoking and nutritional patterns which were proved to increase the risk of premature mortality by 1.2%) (Birbilis et al., 2012).
-The purpose of this study is to identify the correlations between the children’s BMI and their parents’ level of education to outline the natural outcomes of these correlations.
+The purpose of this study is to identify the correlations between the children’s BMI and their parents’ level of education with the intention of outlining the natural outcomes of these correlations.

 Research Questions, Hypothesis, and Variables

-In children, ages 2 to 12 years, suffering from obesity as shown by BMI, what is the correlation between the parents’ level of education and category of the healthy lifestyle and their child’s BMI?
+In children ages 2 to 12 years suffering from obesity as shown by BMI, what is the correlation between the parents’ level of education and category of the healthy lifestyle and their child’s BMI?

 The research hypothesis of the current study is that parental education and a healthy lifestyle are correlated to the level of obesity in their children.
 The null hypothesis of the study is that parental education and a healthy lifestyle are not correlated to the level of obesity in their children.

-The demographic variables that will be measured are parents and child age in year, the gender of children as male or female, type of family structure as one or two parents, culture measured as Asian, African American, Hispanic, White, Mixed, or other.
-Research variables that will be measured are child/s BMI using the formula from CDC (About BMI, 2015); parents level of education as none, 1- 6 years of elementary, 1 – 4 years of high school, college as attended or degree as AD, BS, MS, PhD, other; score using a standardized tool (such as T-test).
+The demographic variables that will be measured are parents and child age in year, the gender of children as male or female, type of family structure as one or two parents, culture measured as Asian, African American, Hispanic, White, Mixed or other.
+Research variables that will be measured are child/s BMI using the formula from CDC (“About BMI,” 2015); parents level of education as none, 1- 6 years of elementary, 1 – 4 years of high school, college as attended or degree as AD, BS, MS, Ph.D., other; score using a standardized tool (such as T-test).

 References